 Exploration Tower at Port Canaveral is currently closed (July 2022).
 But if it reopens while you’re here, visit the observation deck for an incredible view of cruise ships, dockyards and multiple launch pads of the Kennedy Space Center on Cape Canaveral.

 Across the Banana River from Port Canaveral, Kelly Park’s 16 acres roll out along the Merritt Island waterfront.
 (Not to be confused with Orange County’s Kelly Park/Rock Springs.)

 The park features plenty of parking, picnic pavilions, tables, grills and rest rooms, as well as a concession where you can rent sailing catamarans, windsurfing boards, kayaks and paddleboards.

-Or simply set up a beach canopy on the grass and launch your own boats from the boat ramp or the natural beach.
+Or simply set up your own a beach canopy on the grass, swim off the protected beach or launch your own boats from the boat ramp or the natural beach.

 Another excellent paddling destination is the 338-acre Thousand Islands Wildlife Preserve’s mangrove tunnels with islands bursting with wildlife.
 In these wetlands, channels and ponds, wading birds, leaping dolphin and waterfowl flourish, and you can enjoy them from a kayak, paddle board or canoe.

 Access to the Thousand Islands Nature Preserve is south of Minuteman Causeway from Ramp Road Park, where you can launch your boats.
 You can also schedule a guided kayak tour through the islands with Adventure Kayak of Cocoa Beach, which you can book online or by calling 321-480-8632.

 Take a stroll in Historic Cocoa Village

 Cocoa Village was the big surprise for me.
 On the mainland, off the beaten path, you wouldn’t know it’s even there without somebody telling you.
 We stumbled across it by accident.